 However, food safety issues have brought about some controversy in recent years about whether or not it's a good idea to cook anything along with your poultry.
 I am not going to go into the debate, but just remember if you do decide to make actual stuffing, be sure to follow all food safety rules including not stuffing your turkey ahead of time!
 Do your homework and find a good recipe, rather than guess on this one.
 No one wants to end up sick due to bacteria in food- on that we can all agree!!

 Dressing on the other hand, is made in a separate pan and separately from the turkey.
-You might not have all the authentic turkey flavoring that comes along with a stuffing, but you don’t have to worry about any risk of salmonella or other bacteria from the raw turkey.
+You might not have all the authentic turkey flavoring that comes along with a stuffing, but you don't have to worry about any risk of salmonella or other bacteria from the raw turkey.
 I do recommend this personally.
-Especially for anyone new to cooking a full Thanksgiving dinner, it’s one less thing to worry about!
+Especially for anyone new to cooking a full Thanksgiving dinner, it's one less thing to worry about!
+You could start a new family tradition by starting a family cookbook, with all of your family recipes compiled.
+If you need help you can also try using canva or contact a a professional food photography editing service to enhance them.

 This recipe is for an actual dressing, not a stuffing. 🙂